Pruning pays off if you want productive peaches!

 Whatever apples you plant though - make sure that they are on an M26 or MM106 semi-dwarfing root stock, which are by far the healthiest and best for a wide range of soils and climates but do particularly well here in Ireland.
 I don't find the more dwarfing ones good here on my heavy clay soil.
 They need perfect conditions which few of us have - and in addition - with climate change and wetter weather, fruit trees need to be far more resilient to continue to crop well.
 That's the last thing I would call the dwarfing root stocks!
 Also ensure that the graft union (the very swollen knobbly looking bit in the lower bit of the stem) is at least 4 ins or 10 cm above the surface of the compost they are growing in if they are in containers - otherwise the 'scion' (that's the variety of apple that's grafted onto the root stock) could possibly root past the joint and you will lose the dwarfing effect of the root stock.
 I see so many trees on sale in garden centres that are badly potted through ignorance - far too deeply!
 Some garden centres and nurseries still have bare root trees at this time of year though - and they're worth seeking out.
 You may get one or two apples this year on container grown trees - but in the long run bare root trees planted now will establish much better and be far more productive over time.
 Make sure that you plant bare root trees with the graft union again roughly 4ins/10cm above the soil surface, and with rainfall increasing due to climate change, planting on a very slight mound with added pea gravel or grit is a good idea.
 The planting area will always settle and sink a bit as it does so - and you don't want to create a badly drained 'sump'!
 Remember - a fruit tree is a long term investment for the future - to get a return you need to plant it well!

 When I was talking about fruit varieties a couple of months ago I forgot to mention a truly wonderful plum - 'Belle de Louvain'.
 It's a fantastic variety - and is the one that's used to make those gorgeous big fat prunes in Belgium.
 It's available from a few nurseries - although it may not be on their general list and you may have to ask for it specifically.
-I got mine from Deacons about 25 years ago - looking it up yesterday I see it's not on their main website but they do have it listed if you do a search for it.
+I got mine from the now sadly defunct Deacons about 25 years ago.
 A 'dual purpose' plum - it's really delicious and juicy as a desert plum for eating fresh when perfectly ripe (despite what was said on one gardening website! - I wonder if they've actually grown it?) - and for cooking there's absolutely nothing to equal it!
 It has a fantastic rich flavour and deep purple/black colour - which indicates how rich it must be in healthy antioxidant polyphenols.

 The other good thing about 'Belle de Louvain' is that it's fairly self-pollinating and will set fruit even without another tree close by - but 'Victoria' would be a good partner if you have room to give it some company.
 It does well on less than ideal soils - hence it's grown very well on my heavy Meath clay.
 It also freezes incredibly well - just thrown into carrier bags without stoning and freeze them whole.
 I'm sure it would bottle well too - although I haven't tried - as the fruit stays quite firm when cooked.
 An absolute paragon of a plum!
 The major problem here is the destructive bullfinches eating the flower buds in late winter - something they're particularly fond of doing!
 Beautiful but very destructive little vandals they are!
 I haven't seen too many around this year yet - just one or two so far - I'm hoping they won't do their usual amount of damage.
 When the fruit is ripening - then badgers and foxes are the main problem!
 Anything within 'labrador standing on it's hind legs height' reach is progressively stolen over a couple of weeks as they gradually ripen!
 Beautiful and increasingly rare vandals both - about which I naturally have very ambivalent feelings - plums are one of my favourite fruits - but I don't mind losing a few if I have plenty!
 This year I'm going to try drying some if I have enough - they'll make nice healthy guilt free snacks!